 Look for signs of tampering

 With all your gift cards in one area, you should be able to review the packaging carefully.
-Look for scratched off or replaced security tape over PIN numbers.
 Check for opened packages or bent cardstock packaging.

 Create a stringent gift card policy